 1. What is the likely impact on equality of opportunity for those affected by this policy, for each of the Section 75 categories?
-Please provide details of the likely policy impacts and determine the level of impact for each Section 75 category below.
 Details of the likely policy impacts on Religious Belief This proposal is unlikely to impact on equality of opportunity for this category.
 This renamed building will continue to be available to all stakeholders, regardless of religious belief.
 What is the level of impact?
 None Details of the likely policy impacts on Political Opinion This proposal is unlikely to impact on equality of opportunity for this category.
 This renamed building will continue to be available to all stakeholders regardless of their political opinion.
 Level of impact None Details of the likely policy impacts on Racial Group This proposal is unlikely to impact on equality of opportunity for this category.
 This renamed building will continue to be available to all stakeholders, regardless of racial group.
-Level of impact None Details of the likely nelicy impacts on Age
+Level of impact None Details of the likely policy impacts on Age